simonw/sqlite-utils/docs/cli-reference.rst

           sqlite-utils create-index chickens.db chickens -- -name

     Options:
       --name TEXT                Explicit name for the new index --unique                   Make this a unique index
-      --if-not-exists        Ignore if index already exists
-      --analyze              Run ANALYZE after creating the index --load-extension TEXT  SQLite extensions to load
+      --if-not-exists, --ignore  Ignore if index already exists --analyze                  Run ANALYZE after creating the index --load-extension TEXT      SQLite extensions to load
       -h, --help                 Show this message and exit.

 enable-fts